Chironix/gradprogram2021/README.md

       - Sophistication of object identification solutions (ML/Cameras/features etc)
       - Number of collisions with obstacles in the environment if any, and, unexplained behaviour vs explained behaviour

-## CREEPY STALKER
-  * Students will create a tracking solution for one robot to follow another robot - a dynamic task tracking and navigation task in an [Environment unknown] setting.
-  * Grading will be based on the following criteria:
-      [] Reliability of the solution - how often does it crash (program) and how often does it crash (the robot) [] Reliability of the solution to track a given target [] Sophistication of object identification solutions (ML/Cameras/features etc) [] Number of collisions with obstacles in the environment if any, and, unexplained behaviour vs explained behaviour

 ## NOTES:
   * Chironix will supply a gazebo environment for the appropriate platform.
-  * Chironix will grade entries from DDMMYY to DDMMYY.
-  * Announcing finalists between DDMMYY and DDMMYY.
   * Finalists will have a chance to jump on a VC with Chironix Engineers to ensure smooth deployment, this session will be time limited, parties unable to get their entry deployed may be eliminated.
   * Conducting final rounds on our real hardware in our lab from DDDMMYY.
-  * Announcing winners DDMMYY.
-  * A list of helpful lidar resources is here. [#TODO: Add resources]
-  * A list of helpful vision resources. [#TODO: Add resources]
   * URDFs are in the repos.
   * Submit via [PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
   * Getting started instructions are in the folders enclosed.